zuk/fala/README.markdown

 You have here a bunch of MXML and ActionScript source.
 You want to compile all this into a Flash SWF file (Fala.swf).

-The easy way is to import the project into Adobe Flex 3, and the Fala.swf file should get built automagically into the bin-dedbug subdirectory.
+The easy way is to import the project into Adobe Flex 3.
+Once you have the project set up in Flex, the Fala.swf file should be built for you automagically into the bin-dedbug subdirectory.

 The hard way is to do it through the free-and-open-source Flex SDK, in which case you will need